oris-tool/chita/README.md

    - If the `SCM URL` dropbox is grayed out, click on `m2e Marketplace` and install `m2e-egit`.
 You will have to restart Eclipse.
    - As `SCM URL`, type: `git@github.com:oris-tool/chita.git` and click `Next` and then `Finish`.

-4. **Install Python.** We provide a inimal quick-start for the Python tools (Python 3.8+):
-   - Quick install (choose one for your platform):
+4. **Install Python.** We provide a minimal quick-start for the Python tools (Python 3.8+).
+First choose one for your platform:
-   -- Windows:
+   - Windows:

    ```powershell
    python -m venv .venv